aschmelyun/passhints/README.md

 During the site build process, each key in the content file is converted to a PHP variable and passed through to a Blade template engine for processing.

-For **Use The Keyboard**, these are the following required attributes and their purpose on rendered pages:
+For **PassHints**, these are the following required attributes and their purpose on rendered pages:

 - **view** - The Blade view template that these variables should be passed to.
 All pages use `layout.shortcut` except the landing page, which uses `layout.default`.

-- **slug** - The string that appears in the URL after https://usethekeyboard.com/
+- **slug** - The string that appears in the URL after https://passhints.co/

 - **title** - The string that appears in the title before &rarr; UseTheKeyboard